Backcountry Ski Course with Avalanche Training Overview

 AIARE Rec 1 page for more information), we have also updated the ways that you can combine avalanche training with backcountry skiing and winter mountaineering instruction.

-Winter Backcountry Skills Part 1
+Winter Backcountry Skills Part 1: Introduction to Backcountry Travel

 By aligning the schedules multiple courses in our winter catalog, we have created a block of programming similar to our Alpine Mountaineering and Technical Leadership progression that will allow someone who is new to the backcountry to quickly learn the fundamental skills to start venturing out on their own.
 This first block of programming includes the following: